jesyspa/kotlin/plugins/formal-verification/Uniqueness.md

 ## Checking annotations

 [Solving Shape-Analysis Problems in Languages with Destructive Updating][3] is the approach used by the authors of [Alias Burying][2] to statically check the correctness of uniqueness annotations.
-However, the formal verification plugin that we are developing is based on separation logic and should also be able to check the correctness of these annotations.

 ## Example